emartineznunez/AutoMeKin/docs/tutorial.md

 read references [JCC-2015](https://onlinelibrary.wiley.com/doi/abs/10.1002/jcc.23790) [PCCP-2015](https://pubs.rsc.org/en/content/articlelanding/2015/cp/c5cp02175h) [JCC-2021](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.26734) before using AutoMeKin package.

 The present version has been tested on CentOS 7, Red Hat Enterprise Linux and Ubuntu 16.04.3 LTS.
-If you find a bug, please report it to the main developer (<emilio.nunez@usc.es>).
+If you find a bug, please report it to the main developer (<emilio.nunez@usc.gal>).
 Comments and suggestions are also welcome.